abopen/parallella-cluster-case/README.md

    ![Connect the switch](/images/ConnectSwitch.jpg)

    It does not matter which of the red wires is connected to which terminal, as long as it is the two silver coloured terminals (do not connect to the gold coloured one).

    Note that the spade connectors may be quite a tight fit.

 18. Locate the four side panels in the base plate.

    ![Fit the side panels](/images/FitSidePanels.jpg)

    Note that it may be necessary to manoeuvre wires into place before the side panels will locate.

 19. Add top plate.

    ![Add the top plate](/images/AddTopPlate.jpg)

    Note that the top plate is polarised and will only fit one way round.

 20. Secure top plate with four M3x8mm nylon screws.

    ![Secure the top plate](/images/SecureTopPlate.jpg)

+That's it!

 ## Licence